Skip to main contentSkip to log on

-Scammers often use calls, texts, emails and fake websites to trick people into sending money, giving them personal and banking information, or access to their devices.
+Scammers make off with $200 million from Kiwis each year.— They may use calls, texts, emails and fake websites to trick people into sending money, giving them personal and banking information, or access to their devices.

 Test your knowledge